-Since International Women's Day (March 8) is being celebrated this week, we decided to take a closer look at the "Muslim women are oppressed" narrative we hear so often.
+Since International Women's Day (March 8) is being celebrated, we decided to take a closer look at the "Muslim women are oppressed" narrative we hear so often.

 But first some truths.
 Islamic law can be interpreted in a way that allows for child marriage, allots daughters half the inheritance of sons, considers a woman's testimony in financial matters worth half that of a man's...